ruiyangzou00/kathy.github.io/README.md

 <img src='image/UI test 3 design.png'>

 ### Executive Summary
-* Test 1 performs better when it comes to specific users like customers acquired by email and returning users.
-Suggest rolling out variation 1.
+* Test 1 performs better when it comes to specific users like customers acquired by email and returning users. **I suggest rolling out variation 1**.

-* Returning users react better on test 3.
-Suggest rolling out Test 3 on returning users and test the effect when moving the banner to checkout page.
+* Returning users react better on test 3. **I suggest rolling out Test 3 on returning users and test the effect when moving the banner to checkout page.**

 ### Assumption
 * The metrics can based on customer and sesison level.
-In my analysis, I checked both but I prepfer to use session level metrics because it is a fast fashion company and customers may place multiple orders in a short time for impulse buying.
+In my analysis, I checked both but I prepfer to **use session level metrics** because it is a fast fashion company and customers may place multiple orders in a short time for **impulse buying**.
-* The raw data has some issue with sampling, which means that some of the test groups cannot perform deep dive because of the small traffic.
-Especially in this situation, there is an overlap of the two tests and we have to perform multivariate analysis by dividing sample to smaller groups.
+* The raw data has some issue with sampling, which means that some of the test groups **cannot perform deep dive because of the small traffic**.
+Especially in this situation, there is an overlap of the two tests and we have to perform **multivariate analysis** by dividing sample to smaller groups.
-* Of all the analysis and calculation on this report, they have all went through the P-Value trend test, which means that all the significance are stable over the time and reliable.
+* Of all the analysis and calculation on this report, they have all went through the **P-Value trend test**, which means that all the significance are stable over the time and reliable.

 ### Traffic Flow
 <img src='image/Traffic flow chart.png'>